St George's, University of London

 - GCSE/IGCSE English as a first language grade B.

-- IELTS: Depending on the course, 6.5 overall or 7.0 overall with specific requirements for each skill.
+- IELTS: 6.5–7.0 overall, depending on the course, with specific requirements for each skill.

 - Other accepted qualifications include TOEFL and the PTE.